Certified randomness in tight space: Introduction

 The strictest requirements on randomness sources are typically destined to cryptographic applications.
 There, randomness should ideally be both unpredictable and private, so that no information about the generated sequence can be gained by an eavesdropper either prior to or immediately after its generation.
 Quantum sources admit certification of these properties, by exploiting links between the unpredictability of quantum behaviour and the violation of Bell inequalities.
-A guarantee that numbers have been sampled from empirical data exhibiting Bell nonlocality \cite{BCP+2014Bell} or, more generally, contextuality \cite{kochen1975, AB2011Sheaf, CSW2014Graph, AFL+2015Combinatorial} can suffice to certify unpredictability and privacy.
+A guarantee that numbers have been sampled from empirical data exhibiting Bell nonlocality \cite{BCP+2014Bell} or, more generally, contextuality \cite{kochen1975, AB2011Sheaf, CSW2014Graph, AFL+2015Combinatorial} can suffice to certify unpredictability and privacy~\cite{Colbeck2007Quantum,PAM+2010Random}.

-Randomness certification and other Bell inequality based protocols offer attainable practical advantages for quantum information processing with relatively low numbers of qubits, but they are nevertheless susceptible to loopholes \cite{BCP+2014Bell}.
-In particular, for compact devices the locality loophole must be carefully taken into consideration since crosstalk can lead to detrimental information flow between components.
+Randomness certification and other Bell inequality based protocols offer attainable practical advantages for quantum information processing with relatively low numbers of qubits, but they are nevertheless susceptible to loopholes \cite{Larsson2014Loopholes}.
+One way to close the locality, or more generally, the compatibility loophole is to ensure space-like separation between the players of the non-local game~\cite{BKG+2018Experimentally, LZL+2018Device, ZSB+2020Experimental, LZL+2021Experimental, SZB+2021Device}.
+However, that is not an option for a practical compact device.
+Merely asserting that the relevant parts of the device are shielded~\cite{LLR+2021Device} is unsatisfactory for users who would like to prevent themselves against a device deteriorating with time.
+For such a device, the compatibility loophole must be carefully addressed, because crosstalk can lead to detrimental information flow between components.
 This compromises theoretical analyses and security proofs even outside of adversarial scenarios.
 More broadly, all future on-chip quantum information processing will be susceptible to such effects, for which reason it is essential that they be taken into account in protocols and algorithms at the information processing level.